Alert icon Keyboard navigation enabled.

 We view this initiative as a natural evolution of Active Directory’s very basic approach to securing user identities (i.e. just a username and a password).
 Azure AD takes this to the next level with core features such as:

-- Enhanced MFA, including Windows Hello for Business and MSFT Authenticator
+• Enhanced MFA, including Windows Hello for Business and MSFT Authenticator

-- Conditional Access: the foundational layer of identity security in Azure AD
+• Conditional Access: the foundational layer of identity security in Azure AD

-- Azure PIM and Azure Identity Governance
+• Azure PIM and Azure Identity Governance

-- Automated Threat Response and Cloud Intelligence solutions
+• Automated Threat Response and Cloud Intelligence solutions

 Of these features, Conditional Access is by far the most pervasive feature in Microsoft’s identity stack.
 If you or your organization leverages Office 365 or Azure AD today, you have most likely worked with, or been subject to, Conditional Access policies.
-This feature is where Azure AD administrators can define granular, context-based policies which challenge users for things like additional authentication or MFA, depending on where they are trying to authenticate from, or which resources they are trying to authenticate to.
+This feature is where Azure AD administrators can define granular, context-based policies that challenge users for things like additional authentication or MFA, depending on where they are trying to authenticate from, or which resources they are trying to authenticate to.

-With Conditional Access, you are able to block connections from ‘risky’ locations (perhaps from a country your business isn’t able to operate in), force users to reauthenticate when their connection changes, allow connections seamlessly from Intune managed devices that are compliant with the latest security policies, or many other conditions that administrators can set.
+With Conditional Access, you are able to block connections from ‘risky’ locations (perhaps from a country your business isn’t able to operate in), force users to reauthenticate when their connection changes, allow connections seamlessly from Intune-managed devices that are compliant with the latest security policies, or many other conditions that administrators can set.

 The key to understand for the purpose of de-mystifying Azure PIM is that Conditional Access is an identity security tool that applies to everyone in your organization.
 Azure PIM then becomes a much more targeted tool in a broad set of capabilities that make up Microsoft’s push for ‘identity as security’.